thorsten-l/CameraControlBT-TDS3P/README.md

 ## Hint

-If you have "stottering" communication, use an external battery with more power.
+If you have "stuttering" communication, use an external battery with more power.

 ### Successfully tested cameras
 - Canon EOS M50